Piaojh97/WWW21-id395/README.md

-# WWW21-id395 Open Dataset
+# WWW21-id395 Open Code and Dataset
- After careful data ammonization procedures (due to personal and commercial privacy issues), we will open our dataset to the community in the final version.
+ We open our codes and after careful data ammonization procedures (due to personal and commercial privacy issues), we will open our dataset in the final version.
- Here is a sample of our dataset